mhauru/abeliantensors/README.md

   one of the two irreps of Z2, and the remaining 3 rows and 4 columns with the other.
 * `qhape` is like `shape`, but lists the irrep charges instead of the dimensions.
+Irrep charges are often also called quantum numbers.
 In the above example `qhape=[[0,1], [0,1]]` would mark the first part of both the row and column space to belong to the trivial irrep of charge 0, and the second part to the irrep with charge 1.
 For Zn the possible charges are 0, 1, ..., n, for U(1) they are all positive and negative integers.
 * `dirs` is a list of 1s and -1s, that gives a direction to each index: either 1 for outgoing or -1 for ingoing.
 * `charge` is an integer, the irrep charge associated to tensor.
 In most cases